Wood Baseball Bats and Billets

 Why bat barrel diameter is not that important:

-This is why Joe Jackson had no problem posting a lifetime .356 batting average with his 2-3/8" diameter barrel, Black Betsy bat and Babe Ruth
+diameter bat as it is for a smaller diameter bat.
+This is why Joe Jackson had no problem posting a lifetime .356 batting average with his 2-3/8"

 The only thing a max barrel bat does for you, is it may turn a few more swing and misses into foul tips over the course of your career